Karan980/Angular7_Routing_Web_Application/README.md

 # Web Pages Navigation Application

+This Angular 7 application is used to fetch data from github APIs.
+This data is being resprented in form of tables, cards and lists items.

+# Features

-This application uses routing to navigate through webpages.
+- Angular routing to navigate through different layouts.
+- Bootstrap 4 for layouts.
+- http services to fetch data from APIs.

 # Installation

 A. OFFLINE